-Figure 6-1 shows the number of single-family home building permits issued in the City of Beaumont for the year 2010 through 2019 (February 2020).
-BCVWD projects that approximately 500 single family home building permits were issues in 2020.
-Although not shown in Figure 6-1, the permits started picking up in 1999-2000 and reached their peak in 2005 with nearly 2,300 new home permits issued for that year.
+Figure 5 shows the number of single-family home building permits issued in the City of Beaumont for the year 2010 through 2019 (February 2020).
+BCVWD projects that approximately 500 single family home building permits were issued in 2020.
+Although not shown in Figure 5, the permits started picking up in 1999-2000 and reached their peak in 2005 with nearly 2,300 new home permits issued for that year.
 The number of permits for new homes declined to a low of 169 in 2011.
-Over the last 10 years (2011-2020), permit averaged 450 per years; over the last 5 years (2016-2020), permits averaged 541 per year.
+Over the last 10 years (2011-2020), permit averaged 450 per year; over the last 5 years (2016-2020), permits averaged 541 per year.
 The 20-year average has been 693 per year.
-Future growth will likely be in the range of 350 to 650 permits per year, although some developers have project slightly higher amount in their build-out forecasts.
+Future growth will likely be in the range of 350 to 650 permits per year, although some developers have projected slightly higher amounts in their build-out forecasts.

-Figure 6-2: Growth in Beaumont as Shown by Single Family Home Building Permits
+Figure 5: Growth in Beaumont as Shown by Single Family Home Building Permits

 BCVWD uses Equivalent Dwelling Units (EDUs) to project water demands, water supply needs, and estimated population growth in the service area.
-Review of the City of Beaumont's Major Project Status Report listed six projects that were currently under development (on-going construction).
-These are listed in Table 6-3 below.
+Review of the City of Beaumont's Major Project Status Report listed five (5) projects that were currently under development (on-going construction).
+These are listed in Table 6-6 below.
 It appears there are about 3,155 EDUs in the current on-going projects yet to the constructed as of February 2021.
+It is important to note that the 14201 California Avenue project was not included in the City of Beaumont's Project Status Report or General Plan at the time the District's UWMP was written.

-Table 6-4 presents a list of other projects in various stages of approval the City of Beaumont.
+Table 6-7 presents a list of other projects in various stages of approval for the City of Beaumont.
 The total number EDUs is estimated to about 9,200.

 Development Name Total Anticipated EDU's Estimated Housing Units Yet to be Constructed (Feb.
-2021) 18 Estimated Build-out Year Sundance 4,450 808 2027 Fairway Canyon SCPGA 3,300 1,650 2035 Olivewood (Heartland) 981 697 2030 Hidden Canyon Industrial Park (Beaumont Distribution Center) Industriał 2021 Sundance Corporate Center Commercial 19 M - 19 2021 Totals 8,731 3,155 9 B B B B B B B B B B B B B B B B B B B
+2021) Estimated Build-out Year

+Sundance 4,450 808 2027

+Fairway Canyon SCPGA 3,300 1,650 2035

+Olivewood (Heartland) 981 697 2030

+Hidden Canyon Industrial Park (Beaumont Distribution Center) Industrial 2021

+Sundance Corporate Center Commercial 3 2021

+Totals 8,731 3,155